 Why not just extract an infected tooth?

 The best option in dental care is to preserve natural tooth structure whenever possible.
 This is the purpose of root canal therapy.
 If we were to extract the infected tooth, we create the need for tooth replacement.
-Removing the tooth and root means that the cycle of bone regeneration in the jaw is interrupted, as well; and this leads to bone loss unless we replace the extracted tooth with a dental implant.
+Removing the tooth and root means that the cycle of bone regeneration in the jaw is interrupted, as well; and this leads to a bone loss unless we replace the extracted tooth with a dental implant.

-Root canal therapy represents an appropriate and cost-effective method of treating damaged pulp.
+Root canal therapy represents an appropriate and cost-effective method for treating damaged pulp.
 To learn more about this procedure, or to schedule your routine exam and cleaning, call our Miami or Pembroke Pines office.